Huigsloot

 Huigsloot (/nl/) is a hamlet in the Dutch municipality of Haarlemmermeer, in the province of North Holland.
 It is located on the southeast of a polder, on Ringvaart, between Buitenkaag and Vredeburg.
+It is considered part of Abbenes residential area.

 Before the creation of the polder of Haarlemmermeer, Huigsloot formed an isthmus in the lake.
-This isthmus was cut off from the nearby land by the construction of a canal in Ringvaart, which also formed a parcel of former land into a polder.
+This isthmus was cut off from the nearby land around 1840 by the construction of a canal in Ringvaart, which also formed a parcel of former land into a polder.
 The road from Huigsloot to Abbenes runs close to the centre of the former isthmus.